Avoiding Toxic Chemicals and Protecting Health in Procurement

 How to incorporate the reduction of chemicals of concern in municipal procurement.

-This resource offers guidance in setting goals and metrics for a sustainable procurement program, with a specific focus on environmental health, and provides guidance on benchmarking progress.
-This resource is intended for local government leadership, procurement, and sustainability staff.
+This directory offers guidance in setting goals and metrics for a sustainable procurement program with a specific focus on environmental health, and provides guidance for benchmarking progress, as well as resources and case studies.
+This directory is intended for local government leadership, procurement, and sustainability staff.

 Working toward the reduction of chemicals of concern in products and services should receive more attention in sustainability initiatives.
 Chemical contamination represents a serious threat to people and the resources on which all life depends.
 A focus on chemical contamination is critical to protect health and the environment, save resources and reduce liability.